LibRapid/LibRapidRust/readme.md

 How does it work?
 -----

 The Rust-port of LibRapid is a derivative from the main library made for C++ and Python.
-It's goal is to be optimized for speedy calculations, mathematical and scientific applications.
+It's goal is to be optimised for speedy calculations, mathematical and scientific applications.

 Performance
 -----

-LibRapid for Rust is fully optimized - meaning your calculations for game scripts and maths will be faster as a result.
-All functions that are implemented bring new features to Rust, while being optimized for speed.
+LibRapid for Rust is fully optimised - meaning your calculations for game scripts and maths will be faster as a result.